canonical/nginx-ingress-integrator-operator/docs/tutorial.md

 juju config nginx-ingress-integrator service-hostname=wordpress.test
 ```

-Wait until everything is active and idle.
+Wait until everything is active and idle by monitoring `juju status`.
 Now, if you use the original
 default hostname to access the WordPress service behind the ingress, it
 will return a 404 Not Found response.